farukc/meatehack2016/README.md

 In our team we attached a webcam to RPI2 and wrote an app taking pictures of the person in front of the camera continously and sending the picture to Emotions API in MS Cognitive Services (former name ProjectOxford.ai) and took the emotion data in JSON format.

-Technically, we wrote a Windows UWP running on Raspberry PI2 making the Emotion API call.
+Technically, we wrote a Windows UWP app running on Raspberry PI2 making the Emotion API call.
 This app generates a JSON file and we took this data into Azure Event Hubs and passed this stream into Azure Stream Analytics job which is storing the data into a Azure blob Storage as well as feeding the output into a PowerBI sink.
 We designed a live dashboard in Power BI showing the incoming data as well.

 In addition to this we prepared an experiment in Azure Machine Learning to predict when will the right time to offer the product(s) of the bank to the customers.